Sleeping while on duty

 Sleeping while on duty or sleeping on the job – falling asleep while one is not supposed to – is considered gross misconduct and grounds for disciplinary action, including termination of employment, in some occupations.
 Recently however, there has been a movement in support of sleeping, or napping at work, with scientific studies highlighting health and productivity benefits, and over 6% of employers in some countries providing facilities to do so.
 In some types of work, such as firefighting or live-in caregiving, sleeping at least part of the shift may be an expected part of paid work time.
 While some employees who sleep while on duty in violation do so intentionally and hope not to get caught, others intend in good faith to stay awake, and accidentally doze.

 Sleeping while on duty is such an important issue that it is addressed in the employee handbook in some workplaces.
 Concerns that employers have may include the lack of productivity, the unprofessional appearance, and danger that may occur when the employee's duties involve watching to prevent a hazardous situation.
 In some occupations, such as pilots, truck and bus drivers, or those operating heavy machinery, falling asleep while on duty puts lives in danger.
 However, in many countries, these workers are supposed to take a break and rest every few hours.

 Frequency

 The frequency of sleeping while on duty that occurs varies depending on the time of day.
 Daytime employees are more likely to take short naps, while graveyard shift workers have a higher likelihood of sleeping for a large portion of their shift, sometimes intentionally.

 A survey by the National Sleep Foundation has found that 30% of participants have admitted to sleeping while on duty.
 More than 90% of Americans have experienced a problem at work because of a poor night's sleep.
 One in four admit to shirking duties on the job for the same reason, either calling in sick or napping during work hours.

+In a 2026 survey, 56% of Icelandair pilots admitted to falling asleep while flying in the past three months.